deletedcookie/deletedcookie/README.md

 - 👋 Hi, I’m @deletedcookie
 - 👀 I’m interested in balls
-- 🌱 I’m currently learning gay
+- 🌱 I’m not currently learning
 - 💞️ I’m looking to collaborate on your mother
-- 📫 How to reach me deletedcookie#0096
+- 📫 Discord: deletedcookie

 <!---
 deletedcookie/deletedcookie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.